Haxeli/3DTowerDefense/README.md

 ## Current features
 - 1 prototype level
 - Enemies follow waypoints
-- Turrets can be built on terrain
+- Turrets can be chosen from the shop UI and placed on terrain
 - Turret locks on to the nearest enemy within range
 - Turret automatically shoots bullets at enemy
 - Camera controls